Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NGOC DUONG

 Rare earth is also an advantage that can attract large technology corporations in the world, which have come to Vietnam to cooperate, open factories, and expand investment in recent times.
 From Foxconn Technology Group, GoerTek and Luxshare Precision Industry - manufacturers of many components and products for Apple - all have production facilities in Vietnam.
 However, it is worth mentioning that despite the shift of production to Vietnam, most factories still carry out the final stages of production such as assembly and packaging.
 Rarely do investors carry out the first stages such as chip and magnet production...
-Meanwhile, in terms of advantages, Vietnam owns the second largest rare earth reserves in the world, after China.
-An article on Bloomberg commented: "As the name suggests, this type of mineral is very rare and plays an important role in modern industry.
+Meanwhile, in terms of advantages, Vietnam owns the second largest rare earth reserves in the world, just behind China.
+An article on Bloomberg commented: "As the name suggests, this mineral is very rare and plays an important role in modern industry.
 Many types have unique electromagnetic properties that make them useful in electronics, electric vehicles, medical devices and lasers.
 With huge reserves of rare earths, Vietnam attracts foreign attention."
-In fact, not only the US, modern global industry needs rare earth materials.
+In fact, not only the US, but the global modern industry needs rare earth materials.

 Dr. Nguyen Minh Tuan, Institute of American Studies (Vietnam Academy of Social Sciences) commented: Vietnam's rare earth resource reserves are ranked second in the world, but the output supplied to the world is still limited.
 Specifically, Vietnam's rare earth mining output is among the countries exploiting less than 4% of the total global rare earth supply.
-Vietnam's raw rare earth output from 2000 - 2011 was about 400 tons, in 2019 and 2020 it was 1,300 tons and 1,000 tons respectively.
+Vietnam's raw rare earth output from 2000 to 2011 was about 400 tons, in 2019 and 2020 it was 1,300 tons and 1,000 tons, respectively.
 Up to now, the information we have is that only 4 large-scale rare earth mines located in the Northwest region have completed exploration.
-Of which, 2 mines have been licensed for exploitation: Dong Pao and Nam Xe.
+Of which, 2 mines have been licensed for exploitation, namely Dong Pao and Nam Xe.

 Vietnam can absolutely use the "trump card" of rare earth to exchange and seek early opportunities to join the strategic material supply chain with major partners...
-We are having a strategy to develop the semiconductor industry, so this is the final stage that we need to overcome to promote the construction of a semiconductor industry that will soon take shape and become a block.
+We are having a strategy to develop the semiconductor industry, so this is the final stage that we need to overcome to promote the construction of a semiconductor industry that will soon take shape and become a mass.

 Energy expert, Dr. Khuong Quang Dong